Lucas Till: 2010s: Career fluctuations and breakthrough with MacGyver

-He also participated in the one-hour animated television special titled Michael Jackson's Halloween which premiered on CBS in October 2017 lending his voice to the character of Vincent, a young store clerk who wants to be DJ.
-In the same month, he participated with CBS Cares in a television campaign in support of hurricane relief in Puerto Rico after Hurricane Maria struck in the area.
+He also participated in the one-hour animated television special titled Michael Jackson's Halloween which premiered on CBS in October 2017 lending his voice to the character of Vincent, a young store clerk who wants to be a DJ.
+In the same month, he participated with CBS Cares in a television campaign in support of hurricane relief in Puerto Rico after Hurricane Maria struck the area.

 CBS renewed MacGyver in which Till played the starring role, continuing his role in the second, third and fourth seasons.
 This leading role allowed him to receive the nomination in 2018 in the 20th edition of the Teen Choice Awards in the category of Choice TV Actor: Action, a nomination that he also received in 2019 in the 21st broadcast of the Teen Choice Awards in the same category.
 In addition to the leading role, Till collaborated in the production of the 13 episodes that make up the fourth season of the series.

 In 2019, he collaborated again with CBS Cares in a television campaign in support of the fight against lupus.

 2020s: MacGyver finale and critical success in film

 He renewed his contract in 2020 to continue his leading role in the fifth season of MacGyver.
 Till has said in interviews that he was the subject of verbal abuse and body shaming from the showrunner of MacGyver, Peter Lenkov.
 Till reported being suicidal in the first year of the filming of MacGyver due to Lenkov's abuse.
 Lenkov was later fired from CBS on July 7, 2020.

-Till played Bob Zellner, the grandson of a member of the Ku Klux Klan, who joins the civil rights movement in the United States in the film Son of the South.
-His role in the film, based on Zellner's autobiography The Wrong Side of Murder Creek, received critical acclaim.
-While the film received mixed reviews from critics, Till's performance was widely praised.
+Till played Bob Zellner, the grandson of a member of the Ku Klux Klan, who joins the civil rights movement in the United States in the film Son of the South, based on Zellner's autobiography The Wrong Side of Murder Creek.
+Written and directed by Barry Alexander Brown, the film received mixed reviews from critics, although Till's performance was widely praised.
+YouTube film critic Jackie K. Cooper praised his performance, saying Till "does a very good job".
+The New York Times and Variety also praised Till's performance.

+In March 2024, Till was cast as Garret Van Ness in the Netflix western series The Abandons, starring opposite Gillian Anderson and Nick Robinson.
+Filming began in Spring the same year, after being delayed due to the 2023 Hollywood labor disputes.

+Personal life

+Around 2017–2018, Till began dating actress Skyler Samuels.
+In March 2024, Samuels revealed that the two had since gotten married and were currently residing in Till's hometown of Atlanta, Georgia.
+In May 2024, Samuels announced that they had welcomed their first child earlier that year.